Baywatch (film): Production

+Development

 A Baywatch movie was first announced in 2004, although the movie became stuck in development hell over the years, with several writers penning drafts.
+In July 2009, it was announced that Jeremy Garelick would write and direct the movie.

+In September 2012, it was announced that Reno 911! co-creator and star Robert Ben Garant would direct the film version of Baywatch for Paramount Pictures.

+In October 2014, it was announced that Paramount was moving forward with its big-screen adaptation of Baywatch and had loosely attached Dwayne Johnson to the project.
+The studio also hired Justin Malen to rewrite and attached the comedy writing team of Sean Anders and John Morris to direct.

 In July 2015, Sean Anders was replaced by Seth Gordon as director.
 On October 2, 2014, Dwayne Johnson was attached to star in the lead role, and Justin Malen was set to rewrite the script.
 Damian Shannon and Mark Swift wrote the latest draft, and the film would be comedic in style.
 On August 10, 2015, Zac Efron signed on to star in the film, and Beau Flynn and Ivan Reitman joined to produce with Johnson's Seven Bucks Productions.
 On November 9, 2015, Deadline reported that seven actresses were among the short list testing for the lead female role, Alexandra Daddario, Ashley Benson, Nina Dobrev, Alexandra Shipp, Shelley Hennig, Bianca A. Santos, and Denyse Tontz.
 On November 18, 2015, Johnson confirmed Daddario would play Summer, a lifeguard, and the love interest of Efron's character.

 On January 4, 2016, Kelly Rohrbach's casting as C. J. Parker was confirmed by Johnson's Instagram post.
 Damian Shannon and Mark Swift wrote the screenplay, while the final list of producers were Johnson along with his partner Dany Garcia, through their Seven Bucks Productions, as well as Flynn, Reitman, Michael Berk, Douglas Schwartz, and Gregory J. Bonann.
 On January 20, 2016, Johnson again posted on his Instagram about casting Ilfenesh Hadera as Johnson's love interest.
 On January 27, 2016, Jon Bass was cast in the film to play Ronnie, a funny, awkward, and skilled disco dancer at the beach, who falls in love with Parker.
 On February 12, 2016, Hannibal Buress joined the cast of the film to play a bay community local.
 On February 17, 2016, Priyanka Chopra signed on to star as the antagonist in the film.
 The role was originally written for a male.
-In March 2016, Yahya Abdul-Mateen II joined the cast as Ellerbee, a police officer who is constantly reminding Mitch that he has no real authority over the bay.
+In March 2016, Yahya Abdul-Mateen II joined the cast as Ellerbee, a police officer who is constantly reminding Mitch that being a lifeguard, he has no actual jurisdiction on the beach.
 Jack Kesy and Amin Joseph were also cast in the film.
-Vine (later YouTube) star Logan Paul announced that he is in the film, but his scenes were later cut.
+Vine (later YouTube) star Logan Paul announced that he was in the film, but his scenes were later cut.
 Izabel Goulart also appeared.
 NFL players Vernon Davis and Arian Foster also have cameo appearances in the film.